,

 Success criteria

-Improve reading by the end of KS2 and KS3, focusing on pupils' decoding, their enjoyment of reading and their comprehension.
+Improve reading by the end of KS1, 2 & 3 focusing on pupils' decoding, their enjoyment of reading and their comprehension.

-Pupils will make accelerated progress in reading so that the disadvantaged pupils make at least 18 months progress in their reading age.
+Pupils will make accelerated progress in reading so that the proportion of disadvantaged pupils reaching the expected standard by the end of KS2 is in line with National Expectations

-Attendance is above national average for special schools
+Attendance increases Attendance is at least in line with National average for special schools

 Activity in this academic year